max-norin/pg_full_inherit/README.md

 ## Classic

-Download the extension files from [dist](./dist) to the PostgreSQL folder and run the following commands.
+Download the files from [dist](./dist) and move them to the `extension` folder of the PostgreSQL application.
 For windows, the folder can be located in
 `C:\Program Files\PostgreSQL\16\share\extension`.
+Next, run the following commands.

 Create a new schema for convenience.